-International MinD Conference 2019 – Call now open!
+International MinD Conference 2019 – Late registration open until 30 August!

 This project aims to help people with dementia engage in social contexts to improve psychosocial wellbeing.
 People who are affected by Alzheimer’s disease or other dementias often face cognitive, behavioural and psychosocial difficulties, including impairment and degeneration of memory and of perceptions of identity.
 In a social context, this can cause difficulties of recognizing, relating to and empathising with other people.
 These difficulties often pose a challenge for engaging socially, reinforcing their effects and reducing personal well-being.